EQT

 • None

 We continuously work to improve our biodiversity and land protection processes in alignment with regulatory requirements and industry best practices, as informed by the Marcellus Shale Coalition.
-In 2022, we continued to use a benchmark established by our Civil and Permitting team to better understand how quickly we address and solve biodiversity issues identified by monitoring crews.
-The team uses this data to better define priority levels and identify solutions that enable our maintenance teams to respond to issues more efficiently.
-In 2022, we achieved zero biodiversity-related corrective actions for the entire year at one of our ten production fields (with each field containing multiple well sites), largely attributable to processes instituted as a result of insights and data derived from our benchmark analysis.
+We use a benchmark established by our Civil and Permitting team to better understand how quickly we address and solve biodiversity issues identified by monitoring crews.
+The team uses benchmarking data to better define priority levels and identify solutions that enable our maintenance teams to respond to issues more efficiently.

-We continue to explore additional opportunities to minimize our land impact.
-As described in Water, we are connecting more sites with water pipelines to allow us to eliminate unnecessary water impoundments and reduce road traffic from water hauling.
-In 2022, we continued our investment in combo-development to achieve our production volume target with fewer drilling sites — with approximately 74% of our planned development through 2027 scheduled for combo-development.
-Combined with maximizing lateral footage of our wells (horizontal drilling), we can further reduce our impact on land.
-For every site we eliminate, we estimate we will prevent 40 to 50 acres of tree clearing and grading and reduce associated road impacts.
+We continue to explore additional opportunities to minimize our biodiversity and land impacts.
+As described in Water, we are connecting more sites with water pipelines, which enables the elimination of unnecessary water impoundments and reduces road traffic from water hauling.
+Our combo-development strategy also helps us achieve our production volume target with fewer drilling sites.
+For more information, see Climate Change Strategy and Operational GHG Emissions.
+For every site we eliminate, we estimate we will prevent 40 to 50 acres of tree removal and grading and reduce associated road impacts.

 [1] Calculated based on the location of protected areas (with a 5-kilometer buffer around such locations) identified on the U.S. Geological Survey map (https://maps.usgs.gov/padus/), and surveys maintained by Protected Planet (https://www.protectedplanet.net/en/thematic-areas/wdpa?tab=WDPA) and the National Audubon Society (https://www.audubon.org/important-bird-areas), mapped against the location of EQT’s proved reserves.